Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/working-with-templates.md

 ### List of Helper Functions

 # Kong Template Helpers - Lua API
-Kong Template Helpers are a collection of objects that not only give access to your portal data at time of render, but provide powerful integrations into Kong as well.
+Kong Template Helpers are a collection of objects that give access to your portal data at the time of render and provide powerful integrations into Kong.

 ## Globals